inayarhmns/os222/links.md

      Very substantial 7 minute video about Vi editor.
 It also gives out its website version in video description just in case 7 minutes is too long for us.
 - [How to paste to Vi editor from system' clipboard - stackoverflow](https://stackoverflow.com/a/49933556)

      This is a stackoverflow answer on how to copy and paste from clipboard to Vi editor.
-Very straight-forward answer using friendly and kind words unlike most stackoverflow answerers <3.
+Very straight-forward answer using friendly and kind words unlike most stackoverflow answerers.